Here is a list of frequently asked questions and answers for People with OA interested in the GLA:D® Australia Program.

 The exercises done in GLA:D® target joint stability, muscle strength and confidence with movement.

-The team at GLA:D® Australia provides training to physiotherapists across Australia who choose to participate.
-You will have an assessment with your physiotherapist and make an appropriate treatment plan.
-If that plan includes GLA:D®, your physiotherapist will arrange to register you to do the program, and will either provide the program to you or help you to select a GLA:D® physiotherapist.
-Our ‘Locations’ webpage shows you the physiotherapists who have completed the training: www.gladaustralia.com.au/Locations .
+The team at GLA:D® Australia provides training to clinicians (physiotherapists and exercise physiologists) across Australia who choose to participate.
+You will have an assessment with your clinician and make an appropriate treatment plan.
+If that plan includes GLA:D®, your clinician will arrange to register you to do the program, and will either provide the program to you or help you to select a GLA:D® clinician.
+Our ‘Locations’ webpage shows you the clincians who have completed the training: www.gladaustralia.com.au/Locations.

-The GLA:D® education sessions are an opportunity for the physiotherapist to tell you about the latest research evidence and for you to ask questions and discuss it with the physiotherapist and other participants.
+The GLA:D® education sessions are an opportunity for the clinician to tell you about the latest research evidence and for you to ask questions and discuss it with the clinician and other participants.

 **Item code 560 ‘Group Consultation’